kearutherford/BerkeleyForestsAnalytics/README.md

-6.  `decay_class` Default is set to “ignore”, indicating that biomass estimates for standing dead trees will not be adjusted for structural decay.
+6.  `decay_class` Default is set to “ignore”, indicating that biomass estimates for standing dead trees will not be adjusted for structural decay (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations (prior to NSVB framework)” below).
 It can be set to a variable (column) in the provided dataframe or tibble.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations” below).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Decay class codes tables” section in “General background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
 The class of this variable will be coerced to character.

 7.  `sp_codes` Not a variable (column) in the provided dataframe or tibble.
-Specifies whether the species variable follows the four-letter code or FIA naming convention (see “Species code tables” section in “Background information for tree biomass estimations” below).
+Specifies whether the species variable follows the four-letter code or FIA naming convention (see “Species code tables” section in “General background information for tree biomass estimations” below).
 Must be set to either “4letter” or “fia”.
 The default is set to “4letter”.

 8.  `units` Not a variable (column) in the provided dataframe or tibble.
     Specifies whether the dbh and ht variables were measured using